Hugh Trenchard, 1st Viscount Trenchard: Re-appointment and sickness

 In early 1919 Churchill was appointed Secretary of State for War and Secretary of State for Air.
 While Churchill was preoccupied with implementing post-war defence cuts and the demobilization of the Army, the Chief of the Air Staff, Major-General Frederick Sykes, submitted a paper with what were at the time unrealistic proposals for a large air force of the future.
 Being dissatisfied with Sykes, Churchill began to consider reinstating Trenchard, whose recent performance at Southampton had once more brought him into favour with Churchill.

 During the first week in February, Trenchard was summoned to London by official telegram.
 At the War Office Churchill asked him to come back as Chief of the Air Staff.
-Trenchard replied that he could not take up the appointment as Sykes was currently in post.
+Trenchard replied that he could not take up the appointment, for Sykes was currently in post.
 After Churchill indicated that Sykes might be appointed Controller of Civil Aviation and made a Knight Grand Cross of the Order of the British Empire, Trenchard agreed to consider the offer.
 Churchill, not wanting to leave matters hanging, asked Trenchard to provide him with a paper outlining his ideas on the re-organisation of the Air Ministry.
 Trenchard's briefly written statement of the essentials required met with Churchill's approval, and he insisted that Trenchard take the appointment, Trenchard returning to the Air Ministry in mid-February and formally taking up post as Chief of the Air Staff on 31 March 1919.

 For most of March he was unable to do much work as he had contracted Spanish flu.
 During this period he wrote to Katherine Boyle (née Salvin), the widow of his friend and fellow officer James Boyle, whom he knew from his time in Ireland.
 At his request, Mrs Boyle took on the task of nursing him back to health.
 Once he had recovered, he proposed marriage to Katherine Boyle, who refused.
 Trenchard remained in contact with her, and when he proposed marriage again, she accepted.
 On 17 July 1920, they were married at St. Margaret's Church in Westminster.